 If your winter break is long enough and your test date is in January, you may want to use this period of uninterrupted study time to complete MCAT Bootcamp.
 It entails studying 10 hours per day for 30 days, so it takes some serious commitment, but it may be worth it if your test date is just around the corner.
 You will be completing two practice exams per week and reviewing everything that you learned during the content modules.
 If you still have more than a few content modules left and your test date is in January, you may want to consider postponing your test date.
 The MCAT is the most difficult test you will take in your life up to this point, so give it the respect it deserves by setting aside the proper amount of time.

-A great thing to do during holiday breaks is to take advantage of travel time.
-Even if you are staying home for the holidays, people tend to travel more during their vacations.
-And whether you are on an airplane flight to the Bahamas or heading to the movies with your family, you can maximize this time for MCAT studying.
+Even if you are staying home for the holidays (which you probably are given the COVID pandemic), people tend to travel more during their vacations.
+And whether you are on a flight home or watching a movie with your family, you can maximize this time for MCAT studying.
 During my winter break, my family and I went on a ski trip.
 I took my notecards in the car with me and used this time to review the concepts that I had studied during my study session that morning.
 By upgrading to our Advanced Pro Plan, you will gain access to over 3,300 Quizlet practice problems that you can do from your smart phone.
 It is the perfect way to spend a little extra time working your way towards a top MCAT score during your holiday break.

 For more MCAT Tips: